ppy/osu-wiki/news/2020-10-09-beatmap-spotlights-season-2-autumn-2020.md

 After listening to your feedback, we expect this season to be dynamic, slightly faster, better balanced and more diverse than last time.
 With those things in mind, we've modified the length of time that timeshift lobbies are open and finally added support for mods.

-For those interested in getting straight into playing in the new season, **the lobbies for the Beatmap Spotlights are open now on the osu!lazer client**, so head on over and get cracking!
+For those interested in getting straight into playing in the new season, **the lobbies for the Beatmap Spotlights are open now on the osu! (lazer release) client**, so head on over and get cracking!

 Check out what we have planned for this season in detail: